Austin metro

 Roofing in Austin is a hail-belt and high-UV problem with a contemporary-architecture overlay that pulls a meaningful share of the metro toward standing-seam metal and modern-design roofs.
 The metro takes regular hail hits across Travis, Williamson, and Hays counties.
 The Insurance Institute for Business & Home Safety hail-claim data puts central Texas inside the dense south-Texas hail corridor.
 Add a UV environment that punishes asphalt aggressively, and you get a market where Class 4 impact-rated material is the right floor and where the metal-roof share of new installs is meaningfully higher than the national average.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Austin roofers.
-Most network pros offer a free inspection and written hail-damage report.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Austin roofers in our network.
+Most network pros offer a no-charge inspection and written hail-damage report.

 What's different about roofing in Austin